Bow Back Rivers: Regeneration

 The rivers were run down by the 1920s and, with high unemployment in the area, West Ham Corporation and the Lee Conservancy Board applied for a government unemployment relief grant, with which to fund major improvements.
 In addition to work on the channels, Bow Tidal Lock was duplicated, Marshgate Lock was rebuilt further east as City Mill Lock, and a second new lock at Carpenters Road was constructed.
 It used up-and-over radial gates operated by winches, rather than the traditional mitre gates used at City Mill Lock.
 The gates were quadrant-shaped, and were raised out of the river to allow boats to enter or leave the lock.
-An Act of Parliament was obtained in 1930 to authorise the work, called the River Lee (Flood Relief) Act, and work began the following year.
+An act of Parliament was obtained to authorise the work, called the River Lee (Flood Relief, &c.)
+Act 1930 (20 & 21 Geo.
+5. c. cxcii), and work began the following year.
 The project was completed in 1935.
 Before the work, there had been a floodgate on the Waterworks River above its junction with the Three Mills Wall River, and a large pool, the City Mill Pool, connecting to the City Mills River and Saint Thomas Creek.
 Marshgate Lock was situated to the west of the junction between the Pudding Mill River and Saint Thomas Creek.
 It was originally built in 1864, by adding a second set of gates to Hunters Gates, a floodgate which had been built around 1847.
 The reconstructed lock was built on the site of the City Mill Pool, and had two sets of gates at its eastern end, to prevent high tidal levels in Waterworks River flooding the waterways to the west.
 It was labelled Marshgate Lane Lock on the 1948 map, but was called Ward Lock, after a local councillor, and is now known as City Mills Lock.
 The course of the Saint Thomas Creek was then straightened, and the original Marshgate Lock was bypassed.
 Pudding Mill River became a dead end when the lower section was filled in, as was most of the Three Mills Back River, and the floodgate on Waterworks River was also removed.
 Reconstruction of the channels included widening City Mill River to 50 ft, while Three Mills Wall River and Waterworks River were made twice that width.